 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Belgium for the most up to date information.

 Safety and Security

-There is an ongoing risk of terrorism in Europe.
-In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid, and Moscow.
+We assess there is a heightened threat of terrorist attack in a number of European countries, including Belgium.
+This threat is posed by those motivated by the current conflict in Iraq and Syria.
+In the past, terrorist attacks have occurred in a number of European cities, including Copenhagen, Paris, Brussels, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
-In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.
-Brussels hosts a number of international institutions, including the European Union and NATO.
+In addition, a number of planned attacks have been disrupted by European security services in recent years.
+Brussels hosts a number of prominent international institutions, including the European Union and NATO.
+Australians should remain vigilant in public places and report any suspicious activity to police.

 Civil unrest/political tension

-Demonstrations frequently occur in Brussels, often aimed at Embassies, the European Union and NATO.
-You should monitor the media and other local information sources for information about possible demonstrations and avoid relevant areas.
-These protests can be large and can occasionally turn violent.
+Demonstrations are common in Belgium and are sometimes directed at Embassies, the European Union institutions and NATO.
+Protests can be large and occasionally turn violent.
+Monitor the media and other local information sources about possible demonstrations and avoid affected areas.

 Money and valuables